visual-framework/vf-core/components/vf-blockquote/README.md

 ## Usage

 The `vf-blockquote` should be used to highlight texts from external sources like quotes and testimonials.
 It should be used for more than decorative purposes, ensuring that the text being quoted is relevant to the content of the page and adds value to the content.
-This component is not optimised for mobile devices.

 It should not be confused with a pull quote which highlights a section of text from the same source/page.